njogued/alx-higher_level_programming/0x10-python-network_0/README.md

 [Resource](https://www3.ntu.edu.sg/home/ehchua/programming/webprogramming/HTTP_Basics.html)
 #### HTTP (HyperText Transfer Protocol)
 - HTTP is an application layer (Layer #7) protocol [designed to transmit data between a webserver and the client](https://www.checkpoint.com/cyber-hub/network-security/what-is-the-osi-model-understanding-the-7-layers/#:~:text=The%20application%20layer%20includes%20protocols,web%20server%20and%20a%20client.)
-- ChatGPT: Imagine that the internet is like a vast library of information, and each web page is like a book in that library.
+- [ChatGPT](https://chat.openai.com/chat): Imagine that the internet is like a vast library of information, and each web page is like a book in that library.
 HTTP is like the librarian who helps you find and retrieve the book you're looking for.
 - When a user tries to access a URL, the browser sends a HTTP request to the server hosting the web server.
 The server sends a HTTP response back with the page requested and other info necessary such as images, CSS, & JavaScript code.

-#### HTTP Request and Response Messages
+#### HTTP Request Messages
 - The URL (Uniform Resource Locator), uniquely identifies a resource over the web.
 The URL has 4 parts: the protocol, hostname, port, path and file name.```protocol://hostname:port/path-and-file-name```
 - The HTTP request message has:
 ```